AI Combined with Optimization Techniques in Measuring and Predicting Business Performance

 Ali Emrouznejad

-Business Analytics, Ali Emrouznejad, University of Surrey
+Business Analytics, University of Surrey

 United Kingdom